ljdursi/go-model-service/README.md

 - Gobuffalo [pop](https://github.com/gobuffalo/pop) is used as an orm-like for interfacing between the go code and the sqlite3 database.
 The `soda` CLI auto-generates boilerplate Go code for models and migrations, as well as performing migrations on the database. `fizz` files are used for defining database migrations in a Go-like syntax (see [syntax documentation](https://github.com/markbates/pop/tree/master/fizz).)
 - [Go-swagger](https://goswagger.io/) auto-generates boilerplate Go code from a `swagger.yml` API definition.
 [Swagger](https://swagger.io/) tooling isbased on the [OpenAPI](https://www.openapis.org/) specification.
 - [dep](https://golang.github.io/dep/docs/introduction.html) is used for dependency management.
+- [genny](https://github.com/CanDIG/genny) is a code-generation solution to generics in Go.
 - Gobuffalo [validate](https://github.com/gobuffalo/validate) is a framework used for writing custom validators.
 Some of their validators in the `validators` package are used as-is.

 ## Installation